 STEM / Makerspace

 Our newest technology addition at School of the Incarnation is our Makerspace where students have the opportunity to participate in STEM activities.
 All teachers are able to reserve this space for their classes.
-Included in our Makerspace are five 3D printers, a Lego wall, a green screen, 31 iPads, 32 Chromebooks, and a Virtual Reality station.
-All grade levels at School of the Incarnation participate in STEM Days and STEM activities through our STEAMtrax curriculum.
+Included in our Makerspace are five 3D printers, a Lego wall, a green screen, 30 iPads, 32 Chromebooks, and a Virtual Reality station.
+All grade levels at School of the Incarnation participate in STEM Days and STEM activities.
 Our students are able to answer complex questions, investigate global issues, and develop solutions for challenges and real-world problems while applying the rigor of science, technology, engineering, and mathematics content.
-Through a partnership with ClearEdge IT solutions, School of the Incarnation girls participate in an annual Women in Technology event, designed to encourage young women to explore STEM careers.

 School of the Incarnation students will have access to this same technology and a curriculum that allows our students to become more ready every day for future discoveries and advances we have yet envisioned.